 he obelisk-like mountain traversed the earth and the sky, rising almost straight up without end.
 The summit thrust through the clouds above like a calligraphy brush standing on end.
 The enormous mass of the mountain below resembled a bundle of brushes bundled tightly together.

-Below the clouds, craggy clusters of ridges traced small undulations against the sky as they spiraled down to the broad slopes at the foot of the mountain.
+Beneath the clouds, craggy clusters of ridges traced small undulations against the sky as they spiraled down to the broad slopes at the foot of the mountain.
 There, the city of Gyouten, the capital of the eastern Kingdom of Kei, spread out along the terraced steps.

 The mountain peak and the city of Gyouten were literally worlds apart.
 The sheer distance aside, a transparent ocean separated the one from the other.
 Looking up from the ground, this ocean was invisible to the naked eye.
 The waves crashing against the shore appeared as a ring of white clouds.

 Beneath the clouds, the Administrative Palace spilled across the multitude of ridges and promontories.
 The winding rows of offices and residences belonging to the lower-ranked bureaucrats clung like barnacles to the ledges of the great gray mountainside.